axhertz/SimplicityDoneRight/README.md

 # SimplicityDoneRight

+This is the code base of the evalaution shown in the work "Simplicity Done Right for Join Ordering".

 ## Modules

 1. **Focused Sampling:** The code mimics an in-memory column store and exploits specific access patterns to boost sampling speed.